 I’m a writer, journalist and editorial consultant living in Amman, Jordan.
-In January 2018, I joined the communications team at ProtonMail, the world’s largest encrypted email provider, where I help advocate for more security and privacy online.
+In January 2018, I joined ProtonMail, the world’s largest encrypted email provider, where I help advocate for more security and privacy online.

 In 2014, I created Latterly, an independent magazine reporting on human rights, politics and conflict.
-We published hundreds of stories reported from more than 40 countries over the magazine’s three-year lifespan.
+We published hundreds of stories reported from more than 40 countries.
 Some of our work was co-published with major magazines like Newsweek and Smithsonian Magazine.
 The magazine has been added to the Library of Congress.
-In 2018, I announced that the summer issue would be the last.
+I closed the magazine in 2018.

-Along with my wife, a human rights attorney, I’ve lived and worked in the Dominican Republic (hablo español), Thailand and, since April 2017, Jordan.
+My wife is a human rights attorney, and we’ve lived and worked in the Dominican Republic (hablo español), Thailand and, since April 2017, Jordan.

-You can reach me at me at benwolford.com.
+You can reach me at ben at pm.me.